-End to end design process
+End-to-end design process

 hero image of several app screens floating at an angle overa red background

-Design brief:
+Design brief

-Assuming you have access to a repository of public transport and systems data, design an app that will aid AJ’s to efficiently coordinate his use of public transport.
+Assuming you have access to a repository of public transport and systems data, design an app that will aid AJ to efficiently coordinate his use of public transport.
 Additionally, assume you have access to public transportation APIs, embedded mapping software, the user’s calendar and machine learning technology.

-Three phases to my response:
+Three phases to my response

-1 - Research / empathy
+1. Research / empathy

-2 - Create / shape
+2. Create / shape

-3 - Prototype / test & learn
+3. Prototype / test & learn

-Experience map:
+Experience map

 experience map with 4 sections: meeting schedule, locations, transportation options, and weather.

-User interview:
+User interview

 I immediately thought of real sales people I could talk to for a better understanding of what it’s like hustling between important off-site meetings.
 Since I am rarely late myself and not in sales, I craved more context of AJ’s situation.